fclorenzo/pkreborn-access/README.md

 The Pokémon Reborn Access project (PRA) consists of mods to further enhance accessibility for blind players in the Pokémon Reborn game, designed to be played alongside the "blindstep" password.

-Confirmed working with game version 19.6 on Windows and the [NVDA screen reader](https://www.nvaccess.org/download/).
+Confirmed working with game version 19.6.

-I will always try to keep the mods updated to work with the latest game version, but feedback about other platforms or game versions is welcome and encouraged!
+I will always try to keep the mods updated to work with the latest game version, feedback about your experience is welcome and encouraged!

 ## Contents